nsk126/MonocularVisionDepthEstimation/README.md

 _Note: Files need to be in `data/record` for this to work_.

 `python.exe .\src\plot_data.py -ap` will read accel data and print it.
 The program has the flags `-a`, `-g` and `-p` for accel, gyro and print each.

+## Calibration
+1. To calibrate your lens and find camera intrinsics, Take multiple pictures from your device and place the pictures in the `calibrate_imgs/` dir.
+Any format(_png, jpg_) should work.
+2. The pictures you take can be a chessboard of any dimension.
+By default it'll be an 9x6 chessboard.
+Any different size will require a change in `calibrate.py` in the `chessboardSize` parameter.
+3. Ideally, the pictures have to be of a physical print of the chessboard.
+For more info, refer [Mark Jones's post](https://markhedleyjones.com/projects/calibration-checkerboard-collection).